Jashepp/customElements-mixinPropertiesAttributes/README.md

 Web components / custom elements are designed to be lazy loaded.
 So attributes and/or properties can exist or be set before the web component is defined/upgraded (`customElements.define`), and can also be set after it has been defined.

 When the element is first defined, this mixin will treat existing attributes and properties as changes if they differ from the default values for the configured properties.
+See [Default Value](#default-value).

 If both a same-named property **and** attribute exists before the element is defined, this mixin will prioritise the attribute's value.
 This is due to `attributeChangedCallback` receiving attribute-change notifications **after** the element has been defined.
 So in this case, if you want to change the value when both exist, before and during definition, then use `setAttribute`, as it will queue further changes for `attributeChangedCallback` to handle.